farazhashmi21/demo/wp-content/plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.5.9 – Oct 19, 2023 =
+* New: The Quick View option to show the Quick View button in the product slider/grid.
+* New: The Show Brands option to show the brand's name in the product slider/grid.
+* Improved: The plugin was compatible with the Quick View for WooCommerce and Smart Brands for WooCommerce plugins.
+* Fix: Some PHPCS warnings found with PHP v8.2.
+* Tested: WooCommerce 8.2.1 compatibility.
+* Tested: WordPress 6.3.2 compatibility.

 = 2.5.8 – Jul 28, 2023 =
 * Fix: The plugin admin panel translation is not working if the language file is placed in the plugin language folder.